 Overview

-Number inputs are similar to text inputs, but are used to specify only a numeric value.
+Number inputs are similar to text inputs, but they limit the user to entering a number.
 Number inputs incrementally increase or decrease the value with a two-segment control.
-Number input reduces input efforts for adjusting small values.

 Formatting